Cliff College cookies policy

 Preaching in Context10 credits

-Philosophy and the Contemporary World10 credits
+Philosophy and the Christian Faith10 credits

-Theology and Mission in a Digital Age10 credits
+Mission in a Digital Age10 credits

-Christian Worship10 credits
+Christian Discipleship and Mentoring10 credits

 * core units for students on the Children, Youth and Family Ministry pathway